Water Quality Standards and Phoenix Water Quality

 According to the EPA, lead and copper in drinking water are mainly due to the corrosion of service lines and household plumbing materials.
 Older homes with lead pipes, lead solder or components containing lead are at highest risk for lead contamination.
 Lead and copper regulations are in place to protect public health by minimizing lead and copper levels in drinking water, primarily by reducing water corrosivity.
 Other zip codes are at risk for increased lead count in their water supply, including parts of Chandler, Mesa, Scottsdale, Peoria, Glendale, Goodyear, and others.

 ERIN BROCKOVICH’S CHROMIUM-6 IN AZ WATER SUPPLY

-So the presence of lead isn’t as terrifying as in Flint, MI, but could there be other heavy metals that we should be aware of?
+So the presence of lead isn’t as terrifying as in Flint, MI, but could there be other heavy metals that we should be aware of in our water supply?

-Reports like this make you wonder what the heck is going on!
-Why is the EPA tolerance so high when clearly studies show that toxic chemical like chromium-6 and lead are detrimental to use.
-Well, we can either wait for government agencies to tell us that we shouldn’t be drinking the water, or we can protect ourselves and purify our own.
-Installing something like a reverse osmosis system can help improve water for drinking, cooking and other important uses.
-This water purification system removes contaminants such as arsenic, nitrates, sodium, copper and lead, some organic chemicals, and the municipal additive fluoride.
-It helps cleanse your water so you are ingesting the good stuff – only the good stuff.
+Installing a reverse osmosis system can help improve water for drinking, cooking, and other important uses, and is better for the environment as it helps reduce the need for bottled water.
+This type of water purification system removes contaminants such as arsenic, nitrates, sodium, copper and lead, some organic chemicals, and the municipal additive fluoride.
+It helps cleanse your water so you are ingesting the good stuff – and only the good stuff.

-At Donley Service Center we believe in clean, pure, and healthy water right out of your tap.
-A reverse osmosis purification system is more convenient and far less expensive over time, not in just water costs, but in health costs as well if you’re avoiding those lead and chromium chemicals.
-Choose Donley to install your water system today.
+At Donley Service Center we believe your family deserves clean, pure, and healthy water right from your tap.
+A reverse osmosis purification system is more convenient and far less expensive over time, not just in water costs, but in potential health costs by helping reduce lead, chromium and other harmful chemicals from the water you drink.
+Choose Donley and call us to install your reverse osmosis water system today.